hypergonial/hikari-arc/README.md

 bot.run()
 ```

-For more examples see [examples](https://github.com/hypergonial/hikari-arc/tree/main/examples), or refer to the [documentation](https://arc.hypergonial.com).
+To get started with `arc`, see the [documentation](https://arc.hypergonial.com), or the [examples](https://github.com/hypergonial/hikari-arc/tree/main/examples), if you prefer to learn that way.

 ## Issues and support